 Regarding breakfast, the amount of sodium accounts for 14%, the figure for snacks is the same, compared to 42% of added sugar contained in snacks, whereas the amount for saturated fat is only by a half.
 While, breakfast contains the lowest percentage of saturated fat and added sugar.

-- The diagram illustrates the process that is used to manufacture bricks for the building industry Summarize the information by selecting and reporting the main features and make comparisons where relevant
+- the diagram below shows how instant noodles are manufactured Summarise the information by selecting and reporting the main features and make comparisons where relevant 11